In this Section

 Go to www.fafsa.gov to submit the Free Application for Federal Student Aid (FAFSA).
+The FAFSA does not require payment, and UW-Whitewater does not endorse any company which asks for payment for help filing the FAFSA.
 We encourage students to apply as soon as possible after the FAFSA is available on January 1.
 Students must complete the FAFSA each academic year.

 For help completing the FAFSA, use this online guide:

 It is highly recommended that the FAFSA and all other required documents be submitted to the Financial Aid Office on or before the priority date of March 1.
 Applications submitted after this date may be too late for many aid programs including Work Study, Perkins Loan, Supplemental Educational Opportunity Grant, and Non-Resident Grant.
 Financial aid is awarded on a first-come, first-serve basis, and these programs have limited funds available.